 Bequests by friends, grateful patients, and alumni play a continuing role in UT Southwestern’s financial strength.
 The full value of a bequest to UT Southwestern is deductible for estate tax purposes without limitation on the amount of the deduction.
 Bequests provide a way to make a contribution that may not have been possible during the donor’s lifetime, and have an impact for generations to come.

 Assets may be contributed to UT Southwestern while continuing to earn income for the donor.
 This type of charitable donation is applicable to the asset owner, a spouse, or designated individual.
 These instruments, such as charitable unitrusts or annuity trusts, can be established via a bank, through the Southwestern Medical Foundation, or The University of Texas System.

 The Charitable IRA Rollover Is Back

 On January 2, 2013, the American Taxpayer Relief Act of 2013 was signed into law.
-Included in this bill was an extension of the Charitable IRA Rollover for 2012 and 2013.
-The Charitable IRA Rollover allows those who have reached the age of 70½ to make charitable gifts directly from their IRAs without the need to claim the distribution as income.
+An extension of the Charitable IRA Rollover for 2012 and 2013 was included in this bill.
+The Charitable IRA Rollover allows those who have reached the age of 70½ to make charitable gifts directly from their IRAs without needing to claim the distribution as income.

 If you made a qualified charitable distribution of IRA funds directly from your IRA custodian to charity in 2012 with the expectation that the rollover would be extended, such gifts will qualify as a Charitable IRA Rollover.
 If you did not make a charitable IRA rollover gift in 2012, you may do so during January and count the gift as a 2012 rollover.
 Of course, you have all of 2013 to make a charitable rollover gift for 2013.